-Because of the staff time involved in assuring that accreditation requirements are observed, a non-refundable application fee of $1500 will be charged for one time activities and for Enduring Materials application approvals.
-The fee is waived for Grand Rounds and similar Regular Scheduled Series activities originating in the Departments and Divisions of the School of Medicine, effective for new series beginning on or after June 1, 2021 is $450 for the application, plus $60 per session.
+Because of the staff time involved in assuring that accreditation requirements are observed, a non-refundable application fee of $500 will be charged for one time activities and for Enduring Materials application approvals.
+The fee is for Grand Rounds and similar Regularly Scheduled Series activities originating in the Departments and Divisions of the School of Medicine, effective for new series beginning on or after June 1, 2021 is $450 for the application, plus $60 per session.
 Contact the Director of Continuing Medical Education for information or questions regarding fees.

 - STEP ONE

 - STEP TWO

 - Associate Director of Continuing Medical Education (Thom Pancella) indicates whether the activity is approved for AMA PRA Category 1 credit.